OpenTechStrategies/torque-sites/README.md

 * CSV->Wiki

-  Right now the things most likely to be useful in here is the CSV->wiki conversion system.
+  Right now the thing most likely to be useful in here is the CSV->wiki conversion system.

   Start from the [wiki-refresh](wiki-refresh) script and see how it